Unknown-2829/Unknown-2829/README.md

 ---

-Welcome — I'm Ayushman (widely known as Unknown or "Hacker Guru Ji").
+Welcome — I'm Ayushman (aka Unknown, often called "Hacker Guru Ji").
 I build experimental, high-iteration AI systems, Telegram bots, custom file tooling, and prompt engineering experiments.
-My work sits at the crossroads of practical automation and LLM research: fast prototypes, careful instrumentation, and visuals that look a little dangerous.
+My work lives at the crossroads of practical automation and LLM research: fast prototypes, careful instrumentation, and visuals that look a little dangerous.

-I used insights from your projects (public + private) to shape this profile while keeping private work private and never exposing sensitive details.

 ---

-## Spotlight — Projects
+## Spotlight — Projects(i also mentioned some projects from private repos)
-(High-level overviews.
-I do not expose private internals.)

 - telegram-DEXTER-AI — Dexter A (Uncensored AI)
-  Python Telegram assistant/agent focused on advanced prompt control, research-first prototyping, and chat automation.
+  A Python Telegram assistant/agent exploring advanced prompt control, uncensored-behavior research, conversation automation, and rapid prototyping for research scenarios.

-- Phantom_id & .unk-extention — Phantom Vault / .unk ecosystem
+- Phantom Vault & .unk ecosystem (Phantom_id + .unk-extention)
-  A custom .unk file format and companion tools (Windows app + utilities) to manage a personal file type and bespoke workflows.
+  A personal file format (.unk) and companion tooling: a Windows app and utilities to manage a custom personal file type, desktop integration, format helpers, and sync-friendly scripts.

 - llm-prompt-engineering — AI Prompt Experiments
-  Curated collection of prompt engineering and red‑teaming experiments across modern LLMs (used for robustness, capability testing, and research).
+  A curated collection of prompt engineering and red‑teaming experiments across modern LLMs (ChatGPT-5, Gemini 2.5, etc.) used to test robustness, capabilities, and failure modes.

-If you want these to link to public repos or be shown as pinned cards, tell me which ones are safe to expose and I’ll add direct links.
+If any of the above are public and you want them pinned/linked, tell me which ones and I’ll add direct repo links and demo GIFs.

 ---